Oxford Brain Story

 Building Brains for Lifelong Health

-In partnership with the Alberta Family Wellness Initiative, the Oxford Brain Story aims to share the well-established science of brain development—explaining how early experiences shape lifelong health, behaviour, and resilience – with everyone in our community.
+In partnership with the Alberta Family Wellness Initiative, the Oxford Brain Story aims to share the well-established science of brain development—explaining how early experiences shape lifelong health, behaviour and resilience—with everyone in our community.
 Using a series of metaphors, the Brain Story offers a narrative framework for understanding how childhood adversity can influence later physical and mental health outcomes, and equally, how positive relationships and supportive environments can shift life trajectories, even in adulthood.

-Our aim is to establish a shared understanding across organisations, professional groups and communities, with a shared language to talk about the impact of adversity and our role in mitigating its effects.
+The Brain Story is relevant to anyone who works with children, families or adults.
+Our aim is to establish a shared understanding across organisations, professional groups and communities, with a shared language to talk about this science.
 Together we can use science to improve outcomes for both children and adults.

 homepage-hero-brain.jpg

-April training opportunities
+MAY training opportunities

 Every month, the Oxford brain story (OBS) team hosts open virtual trainings on Microsoft Teams.
 All training events are free to attend.